Hinds House

-The Hinds House is a historic building in Santa Cruz, California.
-It was built in 1888 and 1889 by Alfred J. Hinds and his wife Sarah.
-Its Victorian style has been preserved and it is the largest surviving Stick-Eastlake house in Santa Cruz County.
-Today the Hinds House is a historical inn with rooms rented out to guests visiting or relocating to Santa Cruz.
+The A. J. Hinds House, also known simply as the Hinds House, is a historic building in Santa Cruz, California.
+It was built in 1888–1889 for Alfred Joseph Hinds and his wife Sarah, in a Victorian style it is the largest surviving Stick-Eastlake house in Santa Cruz County.
+It is listed on the National Register of Historic Places since August 25, 1983, under the name "A. J. Hinds House".
+Today the Hinds House is a historical inn with rooms rented out to guests visiting.

-Colonel Alfred J. Hinds and family
+Hinds family

-Alfred Joseph Hinds was born in 1845 in Chester, England.
+Colonel Alfred Joseph Hinds was born in 1845 in Chester, England.
 In 1848 his family moved to France and then the United States, eventually living in Iowa.
 During the California Gold Rush in 1850 they moved to San Francisco, although his mother died on the trip.
 In 1852 they moved to Santa Cruz, where he started school.
 In 1866 he opened a book and stationery shop in downtown Santa Cruz.
 On June 8, 1869, he married Sarah Lee Howe from San Mateo, California.

 His sister Amelia Hinds married Duncan McPherson, publisher of the local newspaper Santa Cruz Sentinel.

 In 1875 Hind started to develop real estate in the city of Santa Cruz.
 He would buy up large tracts of land on the edges of town and subdivide and sell them.
 He was the secretary and trustee of the First Congregational Church since 1875 and one of the first trustees of the Santa Cruz Public Library.
 He was active in the California Republican Party and helped organize the Avalon Lodge number 89 of the Knights of Pythias.
 In 1888 he was appointed "Colonel" in the Knights, and he became known by that title.
 He was also active in other fraternal orders.

 Alfred Hinds and his wife Sarah had four children who were all lost when a diphtheria epidemic swept Santa Cruz in 1876.
 They started a new family and at least three children survived.
 Sons included Leland Foye Hind, Wendell McPherson Hind, and Theron Winfred Hind.

-Hinds died in 1921 at age seventy six.
+Hinds died on October 8, 1921, at age 76, at his home in Santa Cruz.

 Construction of the Hinds House

 Hinds hired Santa Cruz architect John H. Williams to design the house, which was constructed in 1888 and 1889.
 Williams designed over sixty local buildings between 1876 and 1892.
 Williams was known for his Stick-Eastlake style, a popular style of Victorian architecture.
 In the 1890s, one of the first electric lights in Santa Cruz was installed in the house.
 Electricity came from Fred Swanton's new power plant fifteen miles up the coast from Santa Cruz in Davenport, California.
 The fixture was put in at the base of the grand stairway, where it remains in use today.